-The SteelHead SD 570-SD, 770-SD, 3070-SD, and SDI-2030 support stateful application-based firewalls at the network edge.
-For details on SteelConnect firewall and security features, see the SteelConnect SD-WAN Deployment Guide.
+The SteelHead SD 570-SD, 770-SD, 3070-SD, and the SDI-2030 gateway support stateful applicationbased firewalls at the network edge.
+For details on SteelConnect firewall and security features, see the SD-WAN Deployment Guide.

 All communication is sourced from the site out to the SteelConnect management service.
-There's no need to set up elaborate firewall or forwarding rules to establish the dynamic full-mesh VPN or to gain connectivity to the cloud.
+There's no need to set up an elaborate firewall or forwarding rules to establish the dynamic full-mesh VPN or to gain connectivity to the cloud.
 After you register an appliance, it receives its assigned configuration automatically.
 For details on SteelConnect firewall requirements, see the SteelConnect Manager User Guide.